 Now carefully lay the cookie dough topping on top of the portioned dough balls.
 Use a sharp knife and score lines in a crisscross pattern on top.

 Let the dough rise another 30 minutes.
 While you’re waiting, prepare the macerated strawberries.
-Macerated strawberries just means you’re marinating the fresh berries with sugar and a little citrus (or grand marnier or even balsamic vinegar), allowing the fruit to release its natural juices.
+Macerated strawberries just mean you’re marinating the fresh berries with sugar and a little citrus (or Grand Marnier or even balsamic vinegar), allowing the fruit to release its natural juices.
 Let me tell you, this is one heavenly way to enjoy strawberries!
 Let the mixture sit for 30 minutes.
 Any longer and the berries will become too soft and mushy.

 Prepare the rosewater whipped cream by whipping together heavy cream with powdered sugar and rosewater.
 A little rosewater goes a long way so go easy on the syrup!

-Bake the melon pan for 10-12 minutes at 400 degree F. Remove from the oven and let cook on a wire rack.
+Bake the melon pan for 10-12 minutes at 400 degrees F. Remove from the oven and let cool on a wire rack.

 Now the bread is good on its own but why not make it great by turning into a strawberry shortcake?